jpbarrette/beer-brewing/README.md

 * Kettle diameter: 35 cm
 * Kettle depth to volume function: f(x) = -0.7059 + 0.9409x^[for more info, look at scripts/kettle-volume-height.R]

+TODO: need to update system parameters (boiloff and kettle size for biabcalculator)

 # Articles

 ## Tips